twotoasters/braintree_ios/braintree/BTEncryption/README.md

 This library is for use with [Braintree's payment gateway](http://braintreepayments.com/) in concert with one of [the supported client libraries](http://braintreepayments.com/docs).
 It encrypts sensitive payment information using the public key of an asymmetric key pair.

-## Getting Started
+## Add `braintree-ios` to your Xcode Project

-See the README steps at https://github.com/venmo/braintree-ios/ for instructions on how to add the `braintree-ios` SDK, which includes `BTEncryption`, to your Xcode project.
+See the README steps at https://github.com/braintree/braintree-ios/ for instructions on how to add the `braintree-ios` SDK, which includes `BTEncryption`, to your Xcode project.

-Here's a quick example.
+## Configuration

+When Client-Side encryption is enabled for your Braintree Gateway account, a key pair is generated and you are given a specially formatted version of the public key.

+Retrive your client side encryption key from either https://www.braintreegateway.com/ or https://sandbox.braintreegateway.com/

-Configure the library to use your public key.
+Configure the library to use your public key:

 ```objc
   BTEncryption * braintree = [[BTEncryption alloc]